 Take only what you need & be mindful of your possessions

-It’s rare I’ll check luggage for any trip, but unheard of if I’m traveling solo for anything less than 3 weeks.
+It’s rare I’ll check luggage for any trip, but unheard of if I’m traveling solo for less than three weeks.

 The main reason I don’t travel with a ton of possessions?
 I don’t want to have to worry about lost luggage or extra baggage fees.
 You also save time if you’re not waiting for luggage to arrive, and generally have an easier time getting around a city if you’re just carrying a backpack or small rolling suitcase.